gparatore123/nightmare/modules/06-ROP/unit_07.md

  |  | <pop edx; ret>      |  store next value in edx
 ```

 Reading from bottom to top up the stack.
-First we move the address we
+First, we move the address we
 want to write to into edx with a pop, then similarly we move a bunch of
 A's into eax.
 Then we can write to the address edx the A's in eax.
 Once
 we zero out eax and write that to the next byte, we should have the
 string "A\\0" at address 0x080ea061.

 Let's find the right gadgets.
-First we need `pop edx;ret`:
+First, we need `pop edx;ret`:

 ``` example
 user@si485H-base:demo$ objdump -d -M intel vulnerable  | grep -B 4 ret | grep -A 4 "pop.*edx"